Gastroenteritis is usually caused by a viral, bacterial, or parasitic infection.

 Gastroenteritis is best prevented by encouraging children and their caretakers to wash their hands and teaching them to avoid improperly stored foods and contaminated water.

-Fluids and rehydrating solutions are given, but sometimes children need to see a doctor, and even to be hospitalized.
+Fluids and rehydrating solutions are given, but sometimes children need to see a doctor, and some need to be hospitalized.

 (For gastroenteritis in adults, see Gastroenteritis Overview of Gastroenteritis Gastroenteritis is inflammation of the lining of the stomach and small and large intestines.
 It is usually caused by infection with a microorganism but can also be caused by ingestion of chemical... read more .)

-Gastroenteritis, sometimes incorrectly called “stomach flu,” is the most common digestive disorder among children.
+Gastroenteritis, sometimes incorrectly called “stomach flu,” is the most common gastrointestinal disorder among children.
 Severe gastroenteritis causes dehydration Dehydration in Children Dehydration is loss of water from the body, usually caused by vomiting and/or diarrhea.
-Dehydration occurs when there is significant loss of body water and, to varying amounts, electrolytes... read more and an imbalance of blood chemicals (electrolytes Overview of Electrolytes Well over half of the body's weight is made up of water.
-Doctors think about the body's water as being restricted to various spaces, called fluid compartments.
-The three main compartments are... read more ) because of a loss of body fluids in the vomit and stool.
+Dehydration occurs when there is significant loss of body water and, to varying amounts, electrolytes... read more and an imbalance of blood chemicals (electrolytes Overview of Electrolytes More than half of a person's body weight is water.
+Doctors think about water in the body as being restricted to various spaces, called fluid compartments.
+The three main compartments are Fluid... read more ) because body fluids and electrolytes are lost in the vomit and stool.

 Causes of Gastroenteritis in Children